-The RE curriculum at Stanford School is unique and we believe in helping children become religiously literate young people, who are understanding of diversity and able to naturally reflect on their actions and their work.
+The RE curriculum at Laceby Stanford Primary Academy is unique and we believe in helping children become religiously literate young people, who are understanding of diversity and able to naturally reflect on their actions and their work.
 We want to enable children to be fluent in applying these key skills of deeper thinking and enquiry-based learning to the wider curriculum, and to be able to express themselves in a range of ways.

 In RE children learn about religions and worldviews in local, national and global contexts, in order to discover, explore and consider different answers to these questions.
 Children learn to weigh up the value of wisdom from different sources, to develop and express their insights in response, and to agree or disagree respectfully.